How did I find myself staying overnight in an Ice Hotel in Romania?

 The trip was so much more than that title; that’s the trouble of working on a character length restriction.
 It was a true experience in the countryside, and cityscape, or Romania.
 It also encompassed a second castle, a cable car, views of stunning landscapes, and a walking tour of Bucharest.
 And neither of those lists even begin to take into account the food or even the general views of a seriously beautiful country.

-There were some surprising revelations while I traveled in Romania:
+There were some surprising revelations while I travelled in Romania:

-- Winding roads in Romania were equally beautiful and terrifying, and rivaled the levels of fear and awe I experienced on the coastal mountain passes in Ireland.
+- Winding roads in Romania were equally beautiful and terrifying and rivalled the levels of fear and awe I experienced on the coastal mountain passes in Ireland.